-The Arts in Black Festival, a celebration of African American heritage and art was first held in February 1986 on the J. T. Reddick Middle School Campus.
-The festival was the brainchild of Leroy Bynum, the Assistant Director of Abraham Baldwin College’s Arts Experiment Station.
-Mr. Bynum was successful in bringing together local citizens who partnered with the college informing the group later known as the Arts in Black Committee.
+The Arts in Black Festival, a celebration of African American heritage and art was first held in February 1986 on the campus of J. T. Reddick Middle School.
+The festival was the brainchild of Leroy Bynum, the assistant director of Abraham Baldwin College’s arts experiment station.
+Mr. Bynum was successful in bringing together local citizens who partnered with the college informing the group later known as the arts in black committee.

 The festival offers area residents of different cultural backgrounds the opportunity to experience African American culture and traditions through exciting performances, exhibits, workshops and foods.
 Area youth are encouraged to participate in the festival sponsored parade along with the talent and poetry competition.
 First, second and third place winners are recognized in various categories of each competition.